 · Appliances: If these are included, what is the age and condition of the stove, dishwasher or refrigerator?

 · Heating/cooling system: Does it cool the home properly?
+What is the remaining economic life?

 · Odor: Any odor due to whether or wet basement?